Hurricane Fiona becomes Category 4 as Tropical Storm Gaston strengthens

 Hurricane Fiona

-At 5 a.m.
-Wednesday, Fiona was about 170 miles north-northwest of Grand Turk Island with maximum sustained winds of 130 mph, making it a Category 4 hurricane.
+At 11 a.m.
+Wednesday, Fiona was about 675 miles southwest of Bermuda with maximum sustained winds of 130 mph, making it a Category 4 hurricane.
 It was moving north at 8 mph with hurricane-force winds extending outward up to 45 miles from the storm’s center.

 The forecast track shows the storm moving away from the Turks and Caicos on Wednesday and turning toward the north-northeast and approaching Bermuda late Thursday.